*This post may contain affiliate links. Read more »

 💡Variations

-👉Spicy tahini sauce: Add some spice to your tahini sauce with ingredients like cayenne pepper, or chili flakes.
-If you want to diversify the spice flavor, it’s nice to add a pinch of baharat too (Lebanese 7-spice blend).
-This variation is perfect for adding some heat to falafel, grilled tofu, or my similarly flavored baharat roasted oyster mushroom shawarma.
+Add a spoonful of shatta, and a pinch of baharat too (Lebanese 7-spice blend).
+This version is insanely good for adding some heat to falafel, grilled tofu, or my similarly flavored baharat roasted oyster mushroom shawarma.

 Start by mincing the garlic as finely as you can.
 I like to make very thin slits with the tip of a knife in the garlic, the butt end intact to hold the thin slits.